My child is not yet potty-trained. Do you enroll children who are still in diapers?

 What does it mean to enroll in a cooperative, if I am not able to be a member?

 Both members and non-members make our school work.
 All families are required to bring snack during the semester based on how many days a week your child is enrolled.
 All families are also required to spend 4 hours each academic year helping with indoor and outdoor cleaning.
-There are lots of opportunities to participate in school community as a non-member.
+There are lots of opportunities to participate in our school community as a non-member.
 We have potlucks, school trips, school parties, playgroups, fundraisers, and school play dates at local parks.

 What are the differences between being a member family and a non-member family?